mckinsey/vizro/vizro-core/docs/pages/explanation/contributing.md

 There are two ways to develop on Vizro:

 * [GitHub Codespaces](https://docs.github.com/en/codespaces).
 This is the recommended method if you are a new contributor and is the quickest and easiest way to get started.
-All development can be done in your browser in an ephemeral environment; you do not need to set up anything on your computer.
+All development can be done in your browser in a temporary environment; you do not need to set up anything on your computer.
 Read [Develop on GitHub Codespaces](#develop-on-github-codespaces) for full instructions on how to do this.
 * Local machine.
 If you are more experienced then you might prefer to develop on your own computer.
 Read [Develop locally](#develop-locally) for full instructions on how to do this.

 !!! note